zyme-xd/discordcaptcha/README.md

 A Captcha verification bot based on discord.js.

-**Since it's using WebShot for images, this version is only compatible on Windows.**
+**Since it's using WebShot for images, this version is only compatible on Windows.
+For Linux, try the `linux-compatible-v2` branche.**

 ## Setup procedure